A quantum ergodic theorem for mapping class groups action on character variety: The character variety and the representations

-More precisely choose an arbitrary point $p\in\Sigma$ and consider the affine variety $\mathcal{R}(\Sigma):=\Hom\left(\pi_1(\Sigma, p), SU(2)\right)$ of group morphisms from the fundamental group into $SU(2)$.
-The group $SU(2)$ acts on $\mathcal{R}(\Sigma)$ by conjugacy, but this action is not free implying that when quotienting by this action we obtain a non Haussdorf space.
-The algebraic quotient we take (whence the notation with a double bar for the quotient) is by taking the spectra (maximum ideals) of the sub-ring of $SU(2)$ invariant function of the ring $\mathcal{O}_{\mathcal{R}(\Sigma)}$ of regular functions on $\mathcal{R}(\Sigma)$.
-This quotient, familiar in Geometric Invariant Theory, can be thought as the smallest Haussdorf quotient possible.
+Said differently, the space of representations $\mathcal{R}(\Sigma):=\Hom\left(\pi_1(\Sigma), \SL_2(\mathbb{C})\right)$ as a natural structure of affine variety on which the group $\SL_2(\mathbb{C})$ acts algebraically by conjugacy.
+The algebraic quotient we consider (whence the notation with a double bar for the quotient) is by taking the maximal spectrum of the sub-algebra of $\SL_2(\mathbb{C})$ invariant functions of $\mathcal{O}_{\mathcal{R}(\Sigma)}$.
+This quotient, familiar in Geometric Invariant Theory, can be thought as the smallest Haussdorf quotient possible (see \textit{e.g.} \cite{Sikora} for details).